Code-Institute-Submissions/EvanneB-get-the-recipe/README.md

 - At various stages I used 'git add .' to add changes to the repository.
 - I used 'git commit -m "..."' to commit these changes with a message identifying what has been changed.
 - I used 'git push' to push up the local git repository.
+- The GitHub repository was made live via GitHub pages
+- The websie can be found at https://evanneb.github.io/get-the-recipe/.

 ## Credits